IrisShaders/glsl-transformer/README.md

 ## Todo

+- Figure out how arbitrary additional inputs can be passed to the transformation phases for each transformation pass (transformation manager subclass with state in it? kinda hacky though).
+In the example of Iris this is the type of the shader being transformed.
+Or would simply different transformation managers be generated for each type of shader?
 - Write tests that matching still works even after injection
 - Test node removal, replacement and injection in local roots (in `TransformationPhaseTest`)
 - Write tests that tree walker doesn't break even with child array modification (apart from injection, which is already being tested)